OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 Extracts all translatable strings from projects at the specified input path and saves generated POT files at the specified output path.
 It creates one POT file per a project.

+Use `dotnet PoExtractor.dll inputpath outputpath --liquid` to include translations from .liquid files (requires Fluid.Core 1.0.0-beta-9501 or newer)

 ## Limitations

 PoExtractor assumes, the code follows several conventions: